wildwinter/simple-vc-lib/README.md

 The library calls the relevant CLI under the hood.
 The appropriate CLI tool must be installed and on the system PATH.

+**NOTE:** I haven't been able to test Plastic SCM fully yet.
+Please let me know if you have any issues with it.

 ## Usage

 ### Overview